WILLE-DAC/documentation/WILLE by-laws.md

 I.  Can participate in DAOs governance by publishing proposals.
 If overall voter turnout whithin WILLE is consistently low, then proposals put forward by KREDIT get approved by negative adaptive quorum biasing.
 Otherwise proposals and votes from KREDIT are decided with simple consensus.

 II.
-Participates in quadratic funding rounds together with angels.
+Participates in funding rounds together with angels.

 <p align="center">
 <b>( article 4-b )</b><br>